PhillyGilly/Heatmiser---PhillyGilly/README.md

 ![HowToIntegrate](https://github.com/PhillyGilly/Heatmiser-for-home-assistant/blob/master/%234.png)

-When the integration starts you will need to enter the Neo-hub IP address.
+When the integration starts you may need to enter the Neo-hub IP address.
 The port is always 4242.

 ![Config](https://user-images.githubusercontent.com/56273663/98438427-fb40f200-20e1-11eb-8437-a0288548082b.png)